machamp-nlp/machamp/README.md

 }
 ```

 It should be noted that to do real multi-task learning, the *tasks should have different names*.
-For example, having two tasks with the name `upos` in two different datasets, will effectively lead to concatenating the data and threating it as one task.
+For example, having two
+tasks with the name `upos` in two different datasets, will effectively lead to concatenating the data and threating it
+as one task.
 If they are instead named `upos_ewt` and `upos_gum`, then they will each have their own decoder.
+This MTL
-This MTL setup is illustrated here:
+setup is illustrated here:

 ```
 {
     "POS1": {
         "train_data_path": "data/ud_ewt_train.conllu",
-        "validation_data_path": "data/ud_ewt_dev.conllu",
+        "dev_data_path": "data/ud_ewt_dev.conllu",
         "word_idx": 1,
         "tasks": {
             "upos_ewt": {